Public Insurance Adjusting

-A public adjuster (PA) represents the interests of the insurance policyholder in the preparation, presentation and settlement of first-party property insurance claims.
-A qualified PA has specialized expertise that can simplify and speed up this complicated process.
-A PA works only for you–not the insurance company, not the roofing company, not the general contractor–and serves as an important protection for your rights as a policyholder.
+A public adjuster (PA) represents the insured home or commercial property owner (the policyholder) to prepare, present and settle a property insurance claim.
+A qualified PA has specialized expertise that can simplify and speed up the complicated, time-consuming insurance claims process.
+A PA works only for you - not the insurance company, not the roofing company, not the general contractor - and serves as an important protection for your rights as a policyholder.

 A PA is your representative in dealings with your insurance company adjuster and his or her consultants (engineers, construction experts, or forensic accountants).
 Hiring a PA can level the playing field and make a significant difference in the final determination of your loss.